DavidM146/LAAFEI_Statistic/README.md

 ## LAAFEI_calc.py

 This file contains the code that functions as a calculator to determine any one pitcher's LAAFEI when provided their name, average velocity, average VAA, and average iVB.
 The same "new_stat_11_6_24.csv" file was used as previously mentioned.

+## LAAFEI_leaderboard.py

+This file contains the code that was used to create the table that displays the leaderboard for the top 10 pitchers in the 2024 season according to their LAAFEI.
+The values used for each pitcher were pulled from the LAAFEI_stat.py file.